collective/collective.plonefinder/README.txt

    - for referencable fields with a special widget (collective.orderrefswidget which will come later)

-   - for collective.ckeditor (in developpement) or any possible wysiwyg editor for referencing images or contents inside a rich text field, it's also possible to upload of files or images with this product (big part of code taken from collective.uploadify)
+   - for collective.ckeditor (in developpement) or any possible wysiwyg editor for referencing images or contents inside a rich text field, it's also possible to upload files / images and create folders with this product (big part of code taken from collective.uploadify)

    - for links fields (as remoteUrl in ATLink) to reference internal links

-   Don't use it in a production site for now (this product is under developpement just for a specific usecase)
+   Don't use it in a production site for now (this product is under developpement)

-   This work has been started by Christophe Bosse & Jean-mat Grimaldi in 2007.
+   This work has been started by Christophe Bosse & Jean-mat Grimaldi in 2007 for PloneArticle product.

    TODO :
    -----

-   - some js refactoring
+   - use jquery-ui.js to improve the interface (css/js/template evolutions)

+   - make the entire ajax widget working (today only popup widget is operational used for ckeditor)

-   - some css refactoring
+   - add GS profile for some options

-   - any kind of refactoring

-   - extended search form
+   - add doctests and jquery tests

+   - add thumb size selection for images

+   - add new features for each browsed item (rename, change State, delete, copy/cut/paste)

-   -
+   - add reorder by title/date/size

+   Fix bugs :

+   - fix bug on objects' size

    HOW TO USE IT  :
    ---------------

    See the collective.ckeditor product as example.
-   You can also easily use it with TinyMCE.
+   You can also easily use it with another editor.

 ..
 Note!